Timbaland: 1992–2005

-2006–2010
+2006–2011

 Timbaland started a new label, Mosley Music Group along with old friend and legendary Australian music producer John Servedio, also known as his stage name 'ServidSounds' who helped Timbaland bring in some talent from his former Beat Club Records label.
 On the new label were Nelly Furtado, Keri Hilson, and rapper D.O.E.
 In 2006 he produced Justin Timberlake's second solo studio album FutureSex/LoveSounds.
 His vocals feature on the songs "SexyBack", "Sexy Ladies", "Chop Me Up", "What Goes Around...
 Comes Around" and on the prelude to "My Love" entitled "Let Me Talk to You".
 Timbaland provided vocals on several singles: The Pussycat Dolls' "Wait a Minute", Nelly Furtado's "Promiscuous", "Ice Box" by Omarion and Justin Timberlake's "SexyBack".
 In an interview published in August 2006 in the UK Timbaland revealed he was working on a new LP by Jay-Z and that he had worked on tracks with Coldplay's Chris Martin.

 Timbaland worked on seven songs for Björk's 2007 album, Volta, including "Earth Intruders", "Hope", and "Innocence" and he later worked on tracks for the new Duran Duran album, Red Carpet Massacre, including one featuring his frequent collaborator Justin Timberlake.
 Later in the year, Timbaland produced songs for Bone Thugs-n-Harmony's LP, Strength & Loyalty and the song "Ayo Technology" on 50 Cent’s album Curtis.
 Timbaland also produced most of the tracks on Ashlee Simpson's third CD, Bittersweet World, including the song "Outta My Head (Ay Ya Ya)".
-On April 3, 2007, Timbaland released a collaboration album featuring artists including 50 Cent, Dr. Dre, Elton John, Fall Out Boy, Nelly Furtado, Missy Elliott, and others called Timbaland Presents Shock Value.
+On April 3, 2007, Timbaland released a collaboration album featuring artists including 50 Cent, Dr. Dre, Elton John, Fall Out Boy, Nelly Furtado, Missy Elliott, and others called Shock Value.
 A rivalry flared up between Timbaland and record producer Scott Storch in early 2007.
 The tension initially started on the single "Give It to Me", when Timbaland anonymously backlashed Storch: "I'm a real producer and you['re] just the piano man".
 In an interview, Timbaland confirmed that he was talking about Storch.
 The dispute partly stemmed from controversy regarding writing credits for Timberlake's "Cry Me a River".